 Cristina is also holding her second MA in Arts Management from American University (Washington, DC) as well as post graduate internship at the Villar Institute of Arts Management at the John F. Kennedy Center for the Performing Arts.
-Cristina had management experience from Russia, working for the Russian Music Society and as well as Great Hall Symphony Orchestra management.
+Cristina had management experience working for RMS and as well as Great Hall Symphony Orchestra management.

-While studying at AU, Mrs. Botnari-Kulik has also worked with such organizations as: United Arts Organizations (fundraising), Washington Performing Arts Society (special events fundraising), National Symphony Orchestra (operations), later Cristina has served as a Managing Director for the Washington Youth Chamber Orchestra and presently is the CEO of the Russian Music Society overseeing RMS records, RMS TV, RMS management.
+While studying at AU, Mrs. Botnari-Kulik has also worked with such organizations as: United Arts Organizations (fundraising), Washington Performing Arts Society (special events fundraising), National Symphony Orchestra (operations), later Cristina has served as a Managing Director for the Washington Youth Chamber Orchestra and presently is the CEO of the RMS overseeing RMS records, RMS TV, RMS management.

 Cristina is the CEO and Producer for the RMS